Papaver somniferum: Restrictions

 Under the Federal Controlled Substances Act, opium poppy and poppy straw are listed as Schedule II drugs under ACSN 9630.
 Most (all?) states also use this classification under the uniform penal code.
 Possession of a Schedule II drug is a federal and state felony.

 Canada forbids possessing, seeking or obtaining the opium poppy (Papaver somniferum), its preparations, derivatives, alkaloids and salts, although an exception is made for poppy seed.

-In some parts of Australia, P. somniferum is illegal to cultivate, but in Tasmania, some 50% of the world supply is cultivated.
+In some parts of Australia, P. somniferum is illegal to cultivate, but in Tasmania, about 50% of the world supply is cultivated.

 In New Zealand, it is legal to cultivate the opium poppy as long as it is not used to produce controlled drugs.

+Singapore, UAE, and Saudi Arabia are among nations that ban even having poppy seeds, not just growing the plants for them.
 In United Arab Emirates the cultivation of the opium poppy is illegal, as is possession of poppy seed.
 At least one man has been imprisoned for possessing poppy seed obtained from a bread roll.
+The UAE has a long prison sentence for anyone possessing poppy seeds.

 Myanmar bans cultivation in certain provinces.
 In northern Myanmar bans have ended a century-old tradition of growing the opium poppy.
 Between 20,000 and 30,000 former poppy farmers left the Kokang region as a result of the ban in 2002.
 People from the Wa region, where the ban was implemented in 2005, fled to areas where growing opium is still possible.

 In South Korea, the cultivation of the opium poppy is strictly prohibited.